Välkommen till det veckovisa IMS-seminariet!

 This seminar is in English.

-The seminar is open for distance participants, contact us at email@example.com, if you want to participate via Zoom.
+Contact us at email@example.com, if you want to participate via Zoom.

 Photo: 'Aurora - Connecting Senses’, Cristina Pop-Tiron & Signe Kjær Jensen